Autumn Leaf Colors in Japan - November 2017

 Sunday 12th November Takayama: A free morning to explore the town, check the local markets or visit one of the different museums or temples scattered around the town.
 After lunch head to the world heritage site of Shirakaga-go (a half day bus trip) with its unique steep thatched-roofed houses.
 The Hida Folk village provides a different range of historic buildings and could be included in the morning activities.

 Monday 13th November Takayama to Tokyo: Transfer back to Tokyo and the airport for return flights

-Late November Autumn Leaves (peak season)
+Late November Autumn Leaf Viewing Tour (peak season)

 Saturday 18th November Tokyo: We meet you at the airport (Narita or Haneda) and transfer to your hotel in Tokyo.
 Options for the day depend on your time of arrival but for the first day we keep the tour fairly low-key including things like dinner at a local restaurant, seeing some of the city (afternoon and/or evening) or just sleep if you are jetlagged.

 Sunday 19th November Tokyo: Visit Asukusa Kaminarimon (thunder gate), Hozomon and pagoda.
 An array of stalls lines the entrance to this shrine (Nakamise Street) providing a wide range of souvenirs and snacks on the approach to Sensoji Temple.
 We can arrange a kimono photo shoot or an introductory samurai lesson for the adventurous.
 In the afternoon visit one or more of the famous neighbourhood areas of Shibuya, Shinjuku, Ginza.
 An option for Shinjuku includes a visit to the Robot Restaurant, (more a cabaret show) before selecting something delicious for dinner.